 The grass is always greener on the other side—and that old adage is never truer than when it comes to hair texture.
 Wavy-haired girls envy the tresses of straight-haired women, and straight-haired ladies would kill for some of that curl pattern.
 The key is finding the perfect cut for your texture—in this case, we're looking at the best haircuts for straight hair.
 You’d be surprised how the right snip can take you from dull, lifeless hair to off-duty-model tresses.
 Keep scrolling to see my tips!

 If your hair is fine and straight, the greatest thing you can do is rock a blunt haircut.
 Excessive layers will only cause fine hair to look thinner, so resist the urge to get "choppy layers for movement."
 By keeping all the weight at the bottom, your locks will appear thicker and fuller in an instant.

 Always top off your wavy look with generous amounts of dry shampoo (dry shampoo is the new hair spray, after all).
-I like to use Dove Refresh + Care Invigorating Dry Shampoo ($5) at the roots for fullness and Elizabeth and James Nirvana White Dry Shampoo ($28) from the midshaft to ends for piecey-ness and shine.
+I like to use Dove Refresh + Care Invigorating Dry Shampoo ($5) at the roots for fullness and Elizabeth and James Nirvana White Dry Shampoo ($18) from the mid-shaft to ends for piecey-ness and shine.

 A sleek and sophisticated bob works amazingly well on fine, straight hair.
 I love giving my fine-haired clients a bit of an A-line cut where the hair is snipped shorter in the back and has longer pieces in the front.
 By keeping some length around your face, you give yourself more options when it comes to updos and other styles.

 Avoid any "stacking" in the back and keep this style fresh by going blunt.
-The 2016 reiteration of the bob is bangs-optional, but if you opt for them, go for a subtle fringe.
+The resurgence of the bob is bangs-optional, but if you opt for them, go for a subtle fringe.
 Trying to create a heavy bang on fine, straight hair is a recipe for disaster.

-We've been seeing a lot of stars rocking gorgeous pixies lately, and this is an amazing option for women with fine, straight hair.
+We've seen a lot of stars rock gorgeous pixies, and this is an amazing option for women with fine, straight hair.
 The messy hairstyle for straight hair adds texture and volume.

 I like to razor the ends for even more piecey-ness and a lived-in feel.
 Be sure to invest in a good styling paste, like Sally Hershberger's 24K Texturizing Paste ($40), when you make the chop.

-This isn't a haircut tip, but having darker roots gives more dimension at your crown and actually gives the illusion of fullness.
+This isn't a haircut tip, but having darker roots gives more dimension at your crown and actually creates the illusion of fullness.